krynv/Music-Dictionary/README.md

 # Music Dictionary

-Allows you to list all of the `.mp3` files within a given folder.
+Allows you to list **all** of the `.fileFormat` files within a given folder.
+This includes subdirectories.

 Make sure to have [NodeJS](https://nodejs.org/) installed